 If you need legal guidance with a child relocation case in Chester County, reach out to our team at the Law Offices of Sheryl R. Rentz, P.C.
 Relocations are complex, and judges have the final say about where the child will live.
 But strong evidence can make all the difference.
 Our Chester County relocation lawyer has more than 25 years of experience representing parents in contentious custody battles and can explain all of your options in a free consultation.
-Call us toll-free at (866) 290-9292 to get started on your case.
+Call us at (610) 645-0100 to get started on your case.

 Deciding Where a Child Lives After a Divorce

 Child custody can take many forms after a divorce.
 While family courts prefer that both parents have an equal amount of time in their child’s life, several factors can influence where the child lives and how long each parent gets to see her.
 Typically, parents are granted joint custody, meaning they have a 50/50 split on the number of nights their child spends at each home.
 Joint custody can vary depending on work schedules, convenience for the parents, and the child’s age, with some leaning more 60/40 or 70/30.

 In more complicated situations, one parent may have sole physical custody, while the other one only receives visitation.
 The child may stay at the custodial parent’s home every night but get to see his other parent for a limited amount of time each week or month, either in a supervised or unsupervised situation.